Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 12-14, 2025 | Request a meeting

 Unified retail space optimization drives tangible value

-Retail space management is a process fraught with complexity.
-If retailers cannot get their space allocation right, the ramifications range from potential stock-outs and lost sales to excess stock and high waste levels at the other end of the spectrum.
-These issues further impact store staff, who spend additional time on in-store tasks like re-shelving rather than focusing on delivering high-quality customer service.
+Space planners labor over shelf space management, even as ever-changing consumer demand constantly complicates the task.
+If retailers can’t get their space allocation right, they risk consequences ranging from potential stock-outs and lost sales to excess stock and high waste levels.
+These issues further impact store staff, who spend additional time on in-store tasks like re-shelving rather than focusing on enhancing customer experience.

-Traditional approaches to these challenges can offer a lot of benefits.
+Traditional approaches to these challenges can offer many benefits.
 Category or cluster-level planogramming are straightforward approaches that can improve brand consistency, customer shopping experience, and merchandising compliance.
-However, the downside is that these approaches are not tailored to an individual store’s unique requirements.
+However, these approaches aren’t tailored to an individual store’s unique requirements.

-Too many retailers—even enormous, sophisticated companies—are still at this level despite numerous improvement opportunities.
+Too many retailers — even enormous, sophisticated companies — are still at this level despite numerous opportunities for improvement.

-For example, retailers have been implementing store-specific planograms for about two decades, though they still struggle to achieve consistent success across all categories.
-Store-specific planogramming is hard to get right without a solution to automate the process, taking much of the calculation work out of planners’ hands.
+Some retailers have been implementing store-specific planograms for about two decades and still struggle to achieve consistent success across all categories.
+Store-specific planogramming is hard to get right without a solution to automate and optimize the process, taking much of the calculation work out of planners’ hands.
 However, the benefits are significant.
 An automated solution that creates store-specific planograms can typically drive improvements such as:

-While store-specific planograms can generate remarkable benefits, it’s unfortunately impossible to consistently guarantee these targets.
-Too many factors outside a retailer’s control can impact these traditional KPIs—from unseasonable weather to a competitor opening a store down the street.
+Store-specific planograms can generate remarkable benefits, but it’s unfortunately impossible to consistently guarantee these targets.
+Too many factors outside a retailer’s control can impact these traditional KPIs — from unseasonable weather to a competitor opening a store down the street.

 Unified retail space optimization generates consistent, tangible benefits

-A unified approach to space planning allows retailers to build a more tangible business case by breaking down functional silos.
-By combining space, inventory, supply chain, and even workforce planning into a single unified solution, retailers can realize the benefits of store-specific planograms.
+Unified retail space optimization allows businesses to enhance category management and build a more tangible business case by breaking down functional silos.
+Retailers can combine space, inventory, supply chain, and even workforce planning into a single unified solution to realize the benefits of store-specific planograms.

-The two most apparent tangible benefits of unified space optimization arise from:
+The two most apparent tangible benefits of unified retail space optimization arise from:

 1. The reduction of excess stock, mitigating the need for employees to move inventory that doesn’t fit shelves to backroom storage.

-Let’s consider what happens when space and supply chain planning teams have little or no visibility into each other’s data and plans.
-The space planner creates a planogram with the right products in the right amounts for a store—but the supply chain team generates an entirely different, higher forecast based on how those products will actually sell.
+Consider what happens when space and supply chain planning teams have little or no visibility into each other’s data and plans.
+The space planner creates a planogram with the right products in the right amounts for a store — but the supply chain team generates an entirely different, higher forecast based on how those products will actually sell.

 A chart showing the effects of delivering too much stock on store shelf capacity

-Figure 1: When excess stock is delivered to a store, it results in shelf breaches.
+Fig. 1: When excess stock is delivered to a retail store, it results in shelf breaches.

 Unified planning improves visibility into space plans and constraints, enabling supply chain and ordering teams to optimize both order quantities and how frequently distribution centers need to pick items.
 On the other hand, space planning teams can build more accurate planograms from store-level sales forecasts that include weekday or seasonal variations and any planned promotional activity.